itstommymorgan/vim_config/README.markdown

 I've made a couple of config changes to rails.vim (mostly changing the automatic 2-space setting that it uses for indentation, since I'm required to use 3 spaces at work), which can be found in `vim/config/rails.vim`.

+### repeat.vim ###

+Vim comes with a native 'repeat' operator - the `.` key will repeat the last action executed.
+The problem is, this doesn't work for most plugins - if you hit `.` after executing something with surround.vim, for example, only the last _native_ command will be repeated (not the whole process, like you wanted).
+Repeat.vim provides a way for plugins to hook into the `.` binding and use it correctly.
+Currently, only surround.vim provides support for this, but hopefully others will soon.

 ### rvm.vim ###